makersmakingchange/Round_Touch_60_Switch/README.md

  - [Makers Making Change Project Page](https://makersmakingchange.com/project/touch-switch/)

-## How to Obtain a Touch Switch
+## How to Obtain a Round Touch 60 Switch
 ### 1. Do it Yourself (DIY) or Do it Together (DIT)

 This is an open-source assistive technology, so anyone is free to build it.
-All of the files and instructions required to build the Touch Switch are contained within this repository.
+All of the files and instructions required to build a Round Touch 60 Switch are contained within this repository.
 Refer to the Maker Checklist below.

 ### 2. Request a build of this device

-If you would like to obtain a Touch Switch , you may submit a build request through the [MMC Library Page](https://makersmakingchange.com/project/touch-switch/).
+If you would like to obtain a Round Touch 60 Switch , you may submit a build request through the [MMC Library Page](https://makersmakingchange.com/project/touch-switch/).
 The requestor is responsible for the cost of materials and any shipping.

 ### 3. How to build this device for someone else